Why Singing Is The Easiest Musical Instrument To Learn

-Children must be encouraged and inspired to sing, using their voices to bring self-fulfillment and confidence.
 Teach them to share the gift of singing when they are young.
 Praise them often as praise helps to develop trust in themselves.
-This trust spills over into leadership, high grades in school and all around good citizens.
+This trust spills over into leadership, higher grades in school and all around good citizenship.

 No one can tell before he tries whether or not he can sing.
 Like any other instrument, if you want to learn, you must try.
-I can't express enough how important the right teacher is.
+If vocal lessons are the way you choose to go, I can't express enough how important the right teacher is.
 Because the voice is so closely related to our self-esteem, it is absolutely crucial to interview teachers and find one that is kind, patient, encouraging and has a great reputation.

 About The Author